 A malware intelligence analyst Christopher Boyd told Security Media Group:

-Tough most child sexual exploitation material (CSEM) is shared though the P2P platforms yet much extreme material is still available on the darknet.
+Tough most child sexual exploitation material (CSEM) is shared through the P2P platforms yet many extreme materials are still available on the darknet.

 Globally, the growing internet connectivity continues to build a complex form of online child exploitation material with the jurisdiction and technologies involved.

-Cryptocurrency or digital currency is the modern form of currency which is shaping today’s cybercrime trends and is more dangerous than stealing or snatching cash or doing ATM fraud.
+Cryptocurrency or digital currency is the modern form of currency that is shaping today’s cybercrime trends and is more dangerous than stealing or snatching cash or doing ATM fraud.

-Many mining services, wallet holders, and other cryptocurrency exchanges are facing the hacking attempts including extortion of personal data and theft.
+Many mining services, wallet holders, and other cryptocurrency ex-changers are facing hacking attempts including extortion of personal data and theft.
 There are many money launderers involved in this operation and are significantly assisted by new developments.

 Decentralized exchanges don’t use “Know Your Customer” requirements and are the big go in this threat.

 A convergence of terrorism and cyberspace is called cyber terrorism which is done by a group of people to hurt the intellectual property of a government or organization at a massive scale.
 Cyber terrorism is another form of cold war done to cause bigger scale destruction by the coalition of cybercriminals.